 To learn more about participating in these opportunities, email us today.

-The Design-Build Training Institute, which is an expansion of our Community Jobs Training Program, is supported in part through a 3-year grant awarded by the M.J.
+The Design-Build Training Program, which is an expansion of our Community Jobs Training Program, is supported in part through a 3-year grant awarded by the M.J.
 Murdock Charitable Trust of Vancouver, WA.

 By partnering with various social justice organizations in the region, we’re able to to ensure that job-training opportunities are accessible to all.